Best Homemade Gingerbread House | Recipe + Template

 For the base of the gingerbread house choose something flat and sturdy.
 You have lots of options!
 You can use a cardboard cake board, a large platter or plate, a pretty cookie sheet, a cutting board, or a cake stand.

 Feel free to use whatever you have on hand or your favorite candies to decorate your house with.
 Some popular ideas are gum drops, M&Ms, peppermints, Necco wafers, candy canes, mints, and anything red of green!
-And don’t stop at candy, you can use cereal, pretzels of different shapes, gum, sprinkles, and just about anything.
+And don’t stop at candy— you can use cereal, pretzels of different shapes, gum, sprinkles, and just about anything.
 I wrote a whole post all about the best candy for gingerbread houses, so if you need more information, check that out!

 Expert Tips

-How to Serve and Store Gingerbread Houses
+How to Serve and Store a DIY Gingerbread House

-Once fully dry, display your gingerbread house as a festive centerpiece.
-If you wish to eat it, break off pieces to enjoy as a treat.
 This is NOT my go-to gingerbread man cookie recipe!
 I LOVE this soft gingerbread cookie recipe and if you are looking for a cookie recipe, try that one.
 It’s perfection.
 Consider having a large batch of hot cocoa or apple cider going while you decorate your gingerbread houses!

 If you plan to eat the gingerbread house within a few days, keep it covered with plastic wrap or stored in an airtight container at room temperature to maintain freshness.
-To keep the gingerbread house for display throughout the season, store it in a cool, dry place away from direct sunlight.
-If you live in a humid climate, consider using a dehumidifier in the storage area to prevent the gingerbread from becoming soft.

 More Cut-Out Cookie Recipes to Consider